ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-Everything else we do is the same as in [Contract deploy via wallet](http://localhost:3000/docs/develop/smart-contracts/tutorials/wallet#contract-deploy-via-wallet) section.
-If you want to see the fully working code, you can visit the repository indicated at the beginning of the tutorial, where all the sources are stored.
+Everything we have detailed above follows the same steps as the contract [deployment via wallet](/develop/smart-contracts/tutorials/wallet#contract-deployment-via-wallet) section.
+To better analyze the fully functional code, please visit the repository indicated at the beginning of the tutorial where all sources are stored.

-### Sending transactions from high-load wallet
+### Sending High-Load Wallet Transactions

-Now we need to send several messages at the same time from our highload wallet.
-For example, let's take 12 transactions per message so that the commission is small.
-Each message will have its own comment with a code, and the destination address will be our wallet from which we deployed:
+Now let’s program a high-load wallet to send several messages at the same time.
+For example, let's take 12 transactions per message so that the gas fees are small.
+Each message carry its own comment with code and the destination address will be the wallet from which we deployed:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">